 - Identified key stakeholders and began a detailed stakeholder programme, effectively relaunching the project to influencers and engaging with negative groups.

 - Established relationships with local news outlets and developed news items to support the journey through the planning process.

 - Continued regular engagement and communications with key groups and individuals into Phase 2 and Phase 3.

 ‘Lucie has been a key member of our consultant team since 2011.
 Anchorwood Bank is a huge regeneration project for Barnstaple but our plans were not always popular.
 With Lucie’s help we reset understanding of the scheme and gained support.
-There is now huge enthusiasm for the project amongst local stakeholders and we are about to move forward with Phase Three.’
+There is now huge enthusiasm for the project amongst local stakeholders and this was vital in securing planning permission for the final phase.’